wtlin1228/blog/content/blog/0024-typescript-congress-2022/index.md

 Slide: [Read on blog.isquaredsoftware.com](https://blog.isquaredsoftware.com/presentations/2022-04-ts-lib-maintenance)

 ---

+See the slide for the details of each topic below.

 - Tradeoffs of different ways to define TS types for a library
 - How to target different versions of TS, and considerations for determining the supported version range